Sanu spiking style comparison video

 For the full route, use the styles tier list, Sanu guide, combo builder, spin calculator, role picker, Lucky Spins guide, and pity tracker.

 Use style comparison when two styles are both good but solve different problems.
-Sanu can beat Kijo for spiker pressure, Kijo can beat Sanu for setter intent, and Mikage can beat Sanu for defensive receiver or blocker plans.
+Sanu can beat Kijo for simpler spiker pressure, Kijo can beat Sanu for charged Super Tilt angle control, and Mikage can beat Sanu for defensive receiver or blocker plans.
 The useful question is not only "which style is best"; it is whether the style fits your match job.

 Public style references describe Volleyball Legends styles as spinnable characters with role, stat, and sometimes special-ability differences.
 That means a high-hype attack style can still feel bad for a player who wants to set, receive, or cover the net.
 This page compares role fit before tier label so the result is useful after codes, pity checks, and update windows.